- Santa Clara Celebrates Start of Family Justice Center Construction

-What are the most significant findings in the AOC’s environmental analysis?
+What are the most significant findings in the environmental analysis?

 The environmental report found potentially significant impacts in air quality, cultural resources, hazards and hazardous materials, and noise.
-Most of these findings relate to construction activities during the AOC’s planned two-year construction period, from 2013 through 2014.
-The AOC is adopting mitigation measures to reduce the impacts to less-than-significant levels.
+Most of these findings relate to construction activities during the planned two-year construction period, from 2013 through 2014.
+Council staff are adopting mitigation measures to reduce the impacts to less-than-significant levels.

 Did you find hazardous substances on the VTA site?

-The AOC’s analysis found that a gasoline station occupied a portion of the Valley Transportation Authority’s parcel during the mid-20th century.
+Council staff analysis found that a gasoline station occupied a portion of the Valley Transportation Authority’s parcel during the mid-20th century.
 Investigations indicate there are three underground storage tanks, two of which were empty and one of which contains gasoline or a fuel-like substance.
-The AOC collected soil samples and groundwater samples to assess the presence of petroleum hydrocarbons or petroleum-related organic compounds on the site and found low levels of the substances in some samples.
-If the AOC and the Valley Transportation Authority successfully conclude negotiations for the AOC’s acquisition of the Valley Transportation Authority’s parcel, the underground storage tanks and other debris will be removed in compliance with hazardous materials regulations.
-The AOC is continuing to analyze additional samples to further evaluate the contamination and is adopting contingency measures to ensure that construction of the courthouse does not aggravate the existing contamination.
+Staff collected soil samples and groundwater samples to assess the presence of petroleum hydrocarbons or petroleum-related organic compounds on the site and found low levels of the substances in some samples.
+If staff and the Valley Transportation Authority successfully conclude negotiations for the state's acquisition of the Valley Transportation Authority’s parcel, the underground storage tanks and other debris will be removed in compliance with hazardous materials regulations.
+Staff is continuing to analyze additional samples to further evaluate the contamination and is adopting contingency measures to ensure that construction of the courthouse does not aggravate the existing contamination.

 Who is participating in this project?

-The project is a collaboration among the County of Santa Clara, the Superior Court of Santa Clara County, and the AOC.
+The project is a collaboration among the County of Santa Clara, the Superior Court of Santa Clara County, and the Judicial Council.

 Who is providing the funds for the new courthouse project?